Let’s Look At Mobile Apps

 - To play games – Get turn-by-turn directions – Access news, books, weather, and more.

 To download and use an app, you’ll need a smartphone or tablet with internet access.
 Not all apps work on all mobile devices.
 Once you buy a device, you’re committed to using the operating system and the type of apps that go with it.
 Android, Apple, mobile operating systems have app stores online where you can look for, download, and install apps.
 You have to use an app store that works with your device’s operating system.
 Usually, you set up an account.
 You’ll have to provide a credit card number if you’re going to download an app that isn’t free.

 You can access the internet using a data plan tied to your phone service, or through a Wi-Fi hotspot, at home, the library, hotel, many restaurants, and cafes.

 Wi-Fi connections usually are faster, but you have to be in the range of a hotspot to use one.
 Most public Wi-Fi hotspots like those in coffee shops, airports, and hotels – don’t encrypt the information you send over the internet and are not secure.

 With a home wireless network, you’ll need to pay for internet access and a wireless router, and you’ll want to take steps to secure the system.

 Some apps distributed for free through app stores, their developers make money in a few ways:

 - Some sell advertising space within the app.

-- Some apps offer their basic versions for free if you like the app enough you might upgrade to a paid version.
+- Some offer their basic versions for free if you like the app enough, you might upgrade to a paid version.

-- Some apps allow you to buy more features within the app itself and billed through the app store.
+- They allow you to buy more features within the app itself and bill through the app store.
 Most devices have settings that allow you to block in-app purchases.

-- Some apps are offered free by a company to access their services, banking, shopping, hotel booking, ride apps.g
+- Offered free by a company to access their services, banking, shopping, hotel booking, ride apps.g

 - Many apps are a form of advertising.